nansencenter/NEDAS/perturbation/README.md

 This offline perturbation code originially comes from `HYCOM/src/mod_random_forcing.F`.
 For more details about the original code contact Laurent Bertino laurent.bertino@nersc.no

-Modified by Yue Ying 2022
+Cleaned up and modified by Yue Ying 2022

 How to use: